conan-io/conan-io.github.io/_posts/2019-11-13-New-conan-release-1-20.markdown

 Following the line of previous releases, we continue to pursue a transparent integration with build systems and in this case, we have improved the `cpp_info` model to include build system files or build modules in the case of CMake.

 This new feature allows reusing the CMake macros on the consumer side in a transparent way.
-This comes handy when libraries provide some kind of helper as a function or macro to consumers to create or link targets or to use a built-in tool.
+This comes in handy when libraries provide some kind of helper as a function or macro to consumers to create or link targets or to use a built-in tool.

 We did some tests using the [pybind11 library](https://github.com/pybind/pybind11).
 This library provides a CMake macro